 Table of Contents

 Every year, thousands of Floridians face the terrifying reality of being involved in a hit and run car accident.
 If you are seriously injured in a hit and run accident, the fear and confusion that follow can be overwhelming.
-In fact, Florida reports over 97,000 hit-and-run crashes annually, a staggering number that reflects how common and how serious these incidents are.
+In fact, Florida reports over 97,000 hit-and-run crashes annually — one of the highest rates in the nation — reflecting how common and serious these incidents are.

 Vehicle crashes remain a daily reality on our roads.
-Knowing your rights and responsibilities under Florida law can be the key to protecting your future.
-Our experienced car accident lawyers have guided countless clients through these stressful moments, making sure our motto is followed: Don't Be A Victim Twice™.
+When the at-fault driver flees the scene of an accident, knowing your rights and responsibilities under Florida law can be the key to protecting your future.
+Our experienced Florida car accident lawyers have guided countless clients through these stressful moments, making sure our motto is followed: Don't Be A Victim Twice™.

 Recent statistics from the Florida Highway Safety and Motor Vehicles (FLHSMV) crash dashboard paint a troubling picture of hit and run incidents statewide.
-During the first half of 2025 alone, Florida witnessed one hundred eighty thousand one hundred fifty two (180,152) total vehicle crashes.
-Among these, 45,250 involved drivers who fled the scene, representing a staggering 25% of all motor vehicle crashes.
+In 2025 (as of mid-December), Florida has witnessed 85,459 hit-and-run crashes, resulting in 159 fatalities and 18,107 injuries.
+These figures show that hit-and-run incidents account for approximately 25% of all motor vehicle crashes in the state.

 Understanding Hit and Run Under Florida Law

 Florida law is designed to protect victims when a driver flees the scene of a crash.
-Failing to stop after a motor vehicle crash can lead to criminal charges and may cause the driver to face civil lawsuits for the harm they have caused.
+Under Florida Statutes, failing to stop after a motor vehicle crash creates both civil liability and potentially criminal consequences.

 What Is a Hit and Run Accident in Florida?

 Under Florida Statutes §316.061, §316.062, and §316.063, a hit and run occurs when a driver involved in a crash fails to fulfill their legal duties at the accident scene.
-The law requires all drivers to immediately stop their vehicles as close to the crash site as possible without obstructing traffic.
-This applies whether the crash involves another vehicle, a pedestrian, or damage to unattended property.
+Drivers must stop near the crash site, provide assistance to the injured, and share their name, address, vehicle registration, and driver's license information.

 What Actions Make It a Hit and Run?